djangofan/gatling-with-gradle-taurus-and-docker/README.md

 This is an extension of the code sample from the comprehensive tutorial [How to use Gradle and Gatling to automate the load tests of a Spring Boot web service](https://brokenrhythm.blog/gradle-gatling-springboot-automation).

-In the context of a Gradle build, this code demonstrates how to automate the load tests of a Spring Boot based RESTful Web Service by executing a .jar Gatling performance test archive in a dockerized Taurus test harness.
+In the context of a Gradle build, this code demonstrates how to automate the performance tests of a Spring Boot based RESTful Web Service by executing a .jar Gatling performance test archive in a dockerized Taurus test harness.

+## How This Works

+1. Gatling performance test project built into a runnable .jar file
+2. Taurus test harness that runs the .jar file

 ## How to install